Primary

 Brace your core and fight the rotation—the cable wants to twist you.
 A slight torso turn at the top is fine, but your hips stay square.
 Focus on feeling your lat stretch and squeeze on each side.

-Want Single-Arm Cable Row in your program?
+See where Single-Arm Cable Row fits in your weekly plan

 Stand facing cable machine.